SAP-samples/teched2025-XP264/exercises/ex1/README.md

 Optional practice (requires VSCode terminal):

 - 👉 reuse a downloaded time-boxed service account based kubeconfig from the previous exercise
-- 👉 optionally, re-run the namespaced Data Collection Workflow one more time against the same kyma cluster region and your namespace
+- 👉 you must have run the Data Collection Workflow against the same kyma cluster region as the downloaded kubeconfig and your namespace.
+- 👉 if it weren't the case, rerun the Data Collection Workflow accordingly

  |  Data Collection Workflow (namespaced)
  | :---------  |